 Writing for the Herald is one of the most rewarding experiences available to Hobart and William Smith students.
 For over 130 years, the Herald has provided the best journalism education on campus, offering staffers a professional and life-changing experience not found in any classroom.

-For general questions about joining our editorial staff, email our Editor in Chief.
+For general questions about joining our editorial staff, email us.

 Options for Writers